How Long Does Custom Furniture Take to Build?

 Upon placing your order, the furniture consultant will typically provide you with an estimate for how long your lead time will be.
 It is important to remember that this estimate is just that, an estimate!

-At La-Z-Boy, the average lead time is sixty days.
+Normally, the average lead time at La-Z-Boy is sixty days.

 What Can Affect Lead Time?